Cartoon character exhausted at a cluttered office desk with a glowing exit door - illustration for I hate my job guide

 Run the matrix with the runway threshold raised to 6 months, not 1.
 Have the conversation with your partner before week 1, not week 4.
 Don't make this decision alone if the consequences land on someone else.

-It's real, but it's beatable with targeting.
+Ageism is real, but beatable with targeting.
 Apply to companies that are growing (hiring, not stable), companies with at least one VP over 50, and roles where domain expertise outweighs "fresh perspective."
 Skip the resume photo.
 Don't list graduation years.
+If the pivot you're really considering is bigger than a new employer, a full field change rather than just a new logo, the mechanics live in Career Change at 40 and Career Change at 50.

 Toxic boss vs "just a bad job"